nav-stack/prometheus-monitoring/terraform/README.md

-it is the Smaple
+it is the Sample
 just Download the teraform folder on local system

-Basic Requirement
+# Basic Requirement
-  Aws
+ 1. Aws
-  terraform
+ 2. terraform

 Add your aws Credentials and
+  terraform init
+  terraform validate
+  terraform apply